andrewssobral/simple_vehicle_counting/README.md

 Vehicle Detection, Tracking and Counting
 ========================================

-Last page update: **07/04/2017** (Added Python API)
+Last page update: **12/04/2017** (Added Python API & OpenCV 3.x support)

 Last version: **1.0.0** (see Release Notes for more info)

 Hi everyone,

 There are several ways to perform vehicle detection, tracking and counting.
 Here is a step-by-step of a simplest way to do this:

 1. First, you will need to detect the moving objects.
 An easy way to do vehicle detection is by using a Background Subtraction (BS) algorithm.
 You can try to use a background subtraction library like [BGSLibrary](https://github.com/andrewssobral/bgslibrary#bgslibrary).
 2. For vehicle tracking, you will need to use a tracking algorithm.
 A simplest way to do this is by using a blob tracker algorithm (see [cvBlob](https://code.google.com/p/cvblob/) or [OpenCVBlobsLib](http://opencvblobslib.github.io/opencvblobslib/)).
 So, send the foreground mask to **cvBlob** or **OpenCVBlobsLib**.
 For example, the **cvBlob** library provide some methods to get the **centroid**, the **track** and the **ID** of the moving objects.
 You can also set to draw a **bounding box**, the **centroid** and the **angle** of the tracked object.